 The idea is to find the position of the dates (our ID).

 Then, we will read the next value by shifting by 1, 2 or 3 rows.
 The VLOOKUP function is not convenient here.
-VLOOKUP is perfect to retrieve the values that are on the same row but not to perform an offset.
+VLOOKUP is perfect for retrieving the values that are on the same row but not for performing an offset.

 Therefore, we must use the INDEX function to build our research because the INDEX function returns data in a range by position (and not values)